 There are many types of surgical and medical malpractice.
 Every procedure has a chance of going poorly because of a healthcare provider’s negligence, and each procedure requires review from a doctor and a lawyer to determine whether there was negligence or not.
 However, there are a few general types of medical malpractice injuries that commonly occur in different situations.
-Medical malpractice attorneys, like Ken Kieklak, are familiar with these types of injuries and can help you determine whether or not you might have been the victim of medical malpractice.
+Fayetteville, AR medical malpractice attorneys, like Ken Kieklak, are familiar with these types of injuries and can help you determine whether or not you might have been the victim of medical malpractice.

 Medical Malpractice Law in Arkansas

 In order to recover compensation for medical malpractice injuries, you need to be able to show that you were harmed by malpractice – not just by chance or by an acceptable complication.
 The proof requirements can be broken down into four elements you must prove to prove medical malpractice:

 - The doctor owed you a duty.
 This means following a “standard of care” which can be proven by the testimony of other doctors and healthcare professionals.